 Timing of surgery remains controversial with some advocating to perform surgery only after demonstration of the absence of hematoma growth at least six hours after symptom onset.
 Our systematic review and meta-analysis suggested that earlier surgery may be more beneficial than surgery performed late.
 In addition, a recent study showed that for every hour that patients were operated on earlier, they had a 5% increase in the odds of having a good functional outcome at 6 months.
 However, a previous pilot study of 'ultra-early' surgery within 4 hours after sICH aiming to include 20 patients, was terminated early after a planned interim analysis in 11 patients due to post-operative bleeding in four patients (median time to surgery 180 minutes), which in three of them were fatal.
 Others found no difference in rebleeding rates between stereotactic treatment within (mean 4.8 hours; 32 patients; 1 rebleed) or after six hours (mean 13.8 hours; 27 patients; 2 rebleeds) after symptom onset in CTA spot sign negative patients, suggesting that early surgery may be safe in patients with ICH in the absence of a spot sign.
 However, it should be noted that in a recent individual patient data meta-analysis of 5,435 patients assessing prediction of hematoma growth, the addition of the CTA spot sign to a prediction model with time from symptom onset, ICH volume, anticoagulant use and antiplatelet use, improved the C-index only slightly (from 0.78, 95% CI 0.75-0.82; to 0.83, 95% CI 0.80-0.86).
-Another study comparing endoscopy-guided and aspiration surgery suggested that patients operated within six hours (28 of 39 in the endoscopy group and 27 of 42 in the aspiration group) had better outcomes (p<0.05) than those operated between 6-24 hours, but details of patient characteristics of these groups and of the analysis were not provided.
+Another study comparing endoscopy-guided and aspiration surgery suggested that patients operated within six hours (28 of 39 in the endoscopy group and 27 of 42 in the aspiration group) had better outcomes (p<0.05) than those operated between 6-24 hours, but details of patient characteristics of these groups and of the analysis were not provided.52

-In the DIST pilot study (NCT03608423), we recently showed that surgical treatment performed within 8 hours of symptom onset in patients with supratentorial ICH is safe and feasible (Sondag, submitted for publication).
+In the DIST pilot study (NCT03608423), we recently showed that surgical treatment performed within 8 hours of symptom onset in patients with supratentorial ICH is safe and feasible.
 We included 40 participants with a mean age of 59.2 years (SD 13.6), 70% were male.
 Median ICH volume at baseline was 47.7 mL (IQR 29.4; 72.0).
 Median percentage volume reduction was 78% (IQR 50.3; 88.9).
 There were no technical complications with the device.
 Six participants experienced a primary safety outcome event of death (n=1) or an increase in neurological deficit (NIHSS increase $\geq$ 4 at 24 hours after surgery; n=5).
 At 30 days, four participants had died (10%).
 Independent adjudication of the primary outcomes revealed that two of the five participants that experienced an increase in neurological deficit had already deteriorated before surgery started; in one of these two, the NIHSS improved over time (at day 7 better than before surgery).
 Four participants (10%) had a rebleed within 30 days, of whom two within 7 days.
-Surgery was started within 4 hours after symptom onset in three participants (7.5%), and within 6 hours in 21 participants (52.5%).
-None of the three participants in whom surgery was started within 4 hours.
-Twelve
+Surgery was started within 4 hours after symptom onset in three participants in whom surgery was started within 4 hours after symptom onset had a rebleed, and only one of 21 participants in whom surgery was started within 6 hours.
+Twelve participants had a CTA spot sign, of whom five had active bleeding during surgery.
+The other 14 participants with active bleeding during surgery, did not have a CTA spot sign at baseline.